Tom Graves won't seek re-election in 2020

-Congressman Tom Graves, R-Ranger, announced Thursday morning, Dec.
-5, that he will not seek re-election to his 14th District seat in 2020.
+Congressman Tom Graves, R-Ranger, announced Thursday morning that he will not seek re-election to his 14th District seat in 2020.

 “As we all do, I’m entering a new season in life,” Graves said in a release.
 “So, the time has come for me to pass the baton.
 Now it’s my turn to cheer, support and sacrifice for those who have done the same for me over the last two decades.”